flyingfisch/flyingfisch.github.io-src/_posts/2019-09-06-sharpie-stainless-steel-pen-refill-hack.md

 ## Step 2: Disassemble the original Sharpie Pen refill

 Grasp the rear cap of the Sharpie refill with a pair of pliers.
 Pull firmly to remove, it's press fit and shouldn't take much effort.
 Inside there is a plastic covered piece of foam with the nib sticking out of it, remove that.
-Also remove the metal nib by pressing down firmly on a hard surface.
+Also remove the metal nib by pressing the point down firmly on a hard surface.

 ![](/assets/20190906_230201.jpg)

 ## Step 3: Insert the Cross Selectip refill into the original Sharpie

 Insert the Cross Selectip refill into the carcass of the Sharpie refill.
 Press firmly until the nib is exposed.
-A little bit of the Cross refill will be exposed, this is fine.
+A little bit of the back of the Cross refill will be exposed, this is fine.
 The cap on the Sharpie refill can be discarded at this point.

 ![](/assets/20190906_223011-1.jpg)